Join Here | Log In

 Key takeaways:

-~ Elevated PAI-1 levels are associated with an increased relative risk of heart attack, stroke, blood clots, tissue fibrosis, miscarriage, and more.
+• Higher PAI-1 levels are associated with an increased relative risk of heart attack, stroke, blood clots, tissue fibrosis, miscarriage, senescence in aging, and metabolic problems.

-~ Lifestyle, diet, and natural supplements can help to reduce elevated PAI-1.
+• Lifestyle, diet, and natural compounds may help to lower elevated PAI-1 levels.

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Consider joining today